Neokarm/v2z/README.md

 1. Move to the vmware directory `cd vmware`
 1. Copy the config file `cp config.example config`
 1. Fill in the details in the `config` file
+1. Make sure there is a `/data` path in the machine with enough space for the vm disk
 1. run `sudo ./migrate_vms`